xtarx/Mouse-in-a-Maze--Unblock-me--solver/README.md

 ========

-Mouse in a Maze (Unblock me) solver, using different algorithmic strategies (BF,DF,ID,GR,AS) .Breadth First Search
+Mouse in a Maze (Unblock me) solver, using different algorithmic strategies (BF,DF,ID,GR,AS) *Breadth First Search
-.Depth First Search
+*Depth First Search
-.Iterative Depth First Search
+*Iterative Depth First Search
-.Greedy Search
+*Greedy Search
-.Astar Search
+*Astar Search

 Usage:

-First configure the board in the
+First configure the board in the  `Board` class in the  `Board method` using the following schema :

 | Key       	| Value        |
 | ------------- |:-------------|